huangjm07/Hello-Ming/README.md

 # Hello-Ming
-New arrival, please give me more advice
+I'm new here.
+Please give me some advice